 March brings the end of the over-the-snow travel through Yellowstone’s interior roads.
-Sunday, March 15th (weather permitting) is the last day you can still travel via snowmobile or snowcoach tour into areas like Canyon and Old Faithful.
+Sunday, March 15th (weather permitting) was the last day for travel via snowmobile or snowcoach tour into areas like Canyon and Old Faithful.

 This is a unique time of year when the public can enter but only for non-motorized traffic.
 You can enter by bicycle, roller skis and roller blades, or other non-motorized travel.
 Or you can walk or jog using your own feet.
 The roads between the West Entrance at West Yellowstone and Mammoth Hot Springs will open as conditions allow from late March (generally the last Friday in March) through the third Thursday in April, depending on weather.
 The West gate does not start charging entrance fees until it re-opens for vehicle travel.
 So you can blade, bike or hike in at no charge.

 Warmer temperatures and lengthening days produce warm, sunny afternoons that transpose to beautiful sunsets.
 Wildlife abounds close to roads and rivers and there is a photo waiting to be taken around each corner.
 Imagine sitting on a bench watching Old Faithful erupt with the sun warming your face and beautiful, snow-covered mountains in the background.
 Spring and early summer bring some of the best wildlife spotting opportunities of the year.

 Another great spring time activity might be "Spring Geyser Gazing".
 Why not take your frogs and tadpoles and plan a special trip to the Bathtub or the Flounder together?
 Geyser gazing definitely has its own jargon!
 And, there is no better time to do a little geyser gazing than during the spring when boardwalks and trails are free from summer crowds.